amitlisha/HexaGen/docs/USAGE.md

 - colors: the list of colors of the tiles composing the shape

 ### Subclasses
-The `Shape` class has three special subclasses that we will now describe: `Circle`, `Line` and `Triangle`.
+The `Shape` class has three special subclasses that we now describe: `Circle`, `Line` and `Triangle`.

 #### Circle
 To create a circle on the board, use the `Circle` class, which requires two parameters: `center_tile` and `radius`. `center_tile` is a tile object that specifies the center tile of the circle. `radius` is an integer that specifies the radius of the circle.
-If you do not specify a `radius` value, it defaults to `1`.
+If no value is specified for `radius`, it defaults to `1`.
 ```python

 circle = Circle(center_tile = Tile(9, 5), radius = 3)
 circle.draw('black')
 ```
 <img src="board_examples/black_circle.png" alt="black circle" width="40%" height="40%">

 ###### Attributes
-A `Circle` object has all the attributes of its super-class `Shape`.
+A `Circle` object has all the attributes of its superclass `Shape`.
 In addition, it has the following read-only attributes:
 - center_tile: a `Tile` object that specifies the center tile of the circle
 - color: a string that specifies the color of the circle